omdxp/jslog/website/docs/core-concepts/handlers.md

 // On shutdown, close all handlers at once process.on('SIGTERM', async () => {
-  // This calls close() on FileHandler, BufferedHandler, and AsyncHandler await multiHandler.close();
+  // This calls close() on all wrapped handlers and waits for async operations await multiHandler.close();
   process.exit(0);
 });
 ```

+The `close()` method:
+- Returns a Promise that resolves when all handlers are closed
+- Handles both sync and async close methods automatically
+- Waits for all async operations to complete (AsyncHandler, nested handlers)
+- Ensures proper cleanup of all resources

-The `close()` method cascades to all wrapped handlers, ensuring:
+Cascades to all wrapped handlers, ensuring:
-- File streams are closed
+- File streams are closed (FileHandler)
-- Buffers are flushed
+- Buffers are flushed (BufferedHandler)
-- Timers are cleared
+- Timers are cleared (BufferedHandler)
-- Async operations complete
+- Async operations complete (AsyncHandler)

 ### DiscardHandler